All Products

 KeepingSourceWhenParseSucceedboolNofalsefalseSpecifies whether to keep the source field if parsing succeeds.

-RenamedSourceKeystringNoemptykeyThe new field name for the source field when it is kept.
-If this parameter is left empty, the source field is not renamed.
+RenamedSourceKeystringNoNonekeyThe name of the field that is used to store the source field when the source field is kept.
+If you do not specify this parameter, the source field is not renamed.

 ParameterTypeRequiredDefault valueExampleDescription

-AllowingShortenedFieldsboolNotruetrueSpecifies whether to allow fewer extracted fields than keys.
-If set to false, parsing fails if the number of fields is smaller than the number of keys.
+AllowingShortenedFieldsboolNotruetrueSpecifies whether to allow the number of extracted fields to be smaller than the number of keys.
+If not allowed, this scenario is considered a parsing failure.

 OverflowedFieldsTreatmentstringNoextendextendThe behavior when the number of extracted fields is greater than the number of keys.
 Valid values:

-• extend: Keeps the extra fields and adds each one to the log as a separate field.
-The extra fields are named __column$i__, where $i is the ordinal number of the field, starting from 0.
+• extend: keeps the extra fields, and each extra field is added to the log as a separate field.
+The field names of the extra fields are __column$i__, where $i represents the extra field sequence number, starting from 0.

-• keep: Keeps the extra fields and adds them to the log as a single field named __column0__.
+• keep: keeps the extra fields, but adds the extra content as a single field to the log.
+The field name is __column0__.

 KeepingSourceWhenParseFailboolNofalsefalseSpecifies whether to keep the source field if parsing fails.